-At June 30, 2021 and 2020, cash equivalents consist of shares of a 2a-7-money market fund held in the Wells Fargo Government Money Market Fund (ticker symbol GVIXX), which has a credit rating of Aaam and a weighted average maturity of approximately 32 days.
+At June 30, 2022 and 2021, cash equivalents consist of shares of a 2a-7-money market fund held in the Allspring Government Money Market Fund, formerly Wells Fargo Government Money Market Fund (ticker symbol GVIXX), which has a S&P credit rating of Aaam and a weighted average maturity of approximately 25 days.
 Cash equivalents are reported at amortized cost, which approximates fair value.
-The Wells Fargo Government Money Market Fund is an open-ended mutual fund and is, therefore, not exposed to custodial credit risk.
+The Wells Fargo Government Money Market Fund is an openended mutual fund and is, therefore, not exposed to custodial credit risk.

-At June 30, 2021 and 2020, noncurrent investments consist of the Vanguard Admiral Fund (ticker symbol VFSUX) which invests in short term bonds and is an unrated mutual fund with an average duration of 2.7 years for the underlying investments.
+At June 30, 2022 and 2021, noncurrent investments consist of the Vanguard Admiral Fund (ticker symbol VFSUX) which invests in short term bonds and is an unrated mutual fund with an average duration of 2.8 years for the underlying investments.
 Custodial credit risk for investments is the risk that, in the event of the failure of the counterparty, the Trust will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The Trust has no formal policy for custodial credit risk.
-At June 30, 2021 and 2020, the Trust did not identify any investments subject to custodial credit risk.
+At June 30, 2022 and 2021, the Trust did not identify any investments subject to custodial credit risk.

 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation to the Trust.
 The Trust has no formal policy for credit risk.
-At June 30, 2021 and 2020, the Trust believes the credit risk is minimal.
+At June 30, 2022 and 2021, the Trust believes the credit risk is minimal.

 Interest rate risk is the risk that an investment's value will change due to a change in interest rates.
 The Trust has no formal policy for interest rate risk.
-At June 30, 2021 and 2020, the Trust believes the interest rate risk is minimal.
+At June 30, 2022 and 2021, the Trust believes the interest rate risk is minimal.